 Self-image, career goals focus at Disney Dreamers Academy

-Dreamers were taught about how to present themselves and making a good impression.
-Boys and girls were split up into separate groups with Steve Harvey’s daughters, Brandi and Carli, working with the girls and speaker and image authority Dr. Alex Ellis with working with the boys.
+Dreamers were taught how to present themselves and make good impressions.
+Boys and girls were split up into separate groups with Steve Harvey’s daughters, Brandi and Carli, working with the girls and speaker and image authority Dr. Alex Ellis and motivational speaker Johnathan Sprinkles working with the boys.

 Students also got a chance to hear more inspiring words from those who have been there before them.
 Renowned educator Dr. Steve Perry, founder and principal of Capital Preparatory Magnet School in Hartford, Conn., showed the Dreamers how to apply the skills they’re learning at the Academy in the real world.

-During the day Dreamers also heard from Essence Magazine’s Mikki Taylor and Sonia Jackson Myles, founder and author of The Sister Accord.
+During the day, parents of the Dreamers had a session where they heard from Sonia Jackson Myles, founder and author of The Sister Accord, and Mike Muse.

 The Dreamers Academy comes to a close on Sunday with a commencement ceremony.
 The students will reflect on what they’ve learned over the weekend before bidding one final farewell and going home